$45,000 reward offered in 9 Burlco unsolved murders

 She says there isn't a day that goes by, she and her family don't think about her grandson, Colby.

-The 31-year-old was shot to death multiple times inside his parked car in Willingboro last April, one of nine unsolved murders in Burlington County since June 2015.
+The 31-year-old was shot multiple times inside his parked car in Willingboro last April, one of nine unsolved murders in Burlington County since June 2015.

 The prosecutor's office is now offering a $5,000 reward per cold case, a total of $45,000, for tips that help catch these killers.